FinweLtd/doc-livesync-all/docs/site_howto/site_howto.md

 !!! danger
     A danger is a something that can potentially harm you.
 You probably should not do what is being discussed.

+[^1]: This is a foot note.
+You can return to the text by clicking the return arrow link: